zokugun/vscode-sync-settings/README.md

 With [Sync Settings](https://github.com/zokugun/vscode-sync-settings), you can synchronize your settings/resources across multiple devices.<br />
 You can also switch between profiles with their own settings/resources.

-Howto
+HowTo
 -----

 1. configure the repository:

    > &gt; Sync Settings: Open the repository settings

+2. reload the updated settings into the extension:

+   > &gt; Sync Settings: Reload the repository settings

-2. upload your settings to the repository:
+3. upload your settings to the repository:
     > &gt; Sync Settings: Upload (user -> repository)

-3. download your settings into a new editor:
+4. download your settings into a new editor:
     > &gt; Sync Settings: Download (repository -> user)

 Configuration